Sam131112/Mininmum-Description-Length-and-Controlled-task/README.md

-# Mininmum-Description-Length-and-Controlled-task
+# Mininmum Description Length and Controlled task Implementation for token classification
 In this Repository I have attempted to implement Viota et. al.'s online coding technique on pos_tag classification task.
-I have also implemened Hewitt et. al's control task for token classification
+I have also implemened Hewitt et. al's control task for token classification.
+I have used the ConLL2003 dataset pubicly available

 **If you find this useful please consider giving a star .
 Also if you find any mistakes please dont hesitate in contacting me**